-Yesterday, I went with 8 of my zumba friends to take the AFAA Primary Group Exercise Certification.
+Yesterday, I went with 8 of my Zumba friends to take the AFAA Primary Group Exercise Certification.
+This is hosted by AFAA, the Aerobics and Fitness Association of America.
 I had a lot of fun and learned a lot but boy was it a loooooooooong day!
 We were there from 8:30am-6:30pm.

 For those not familiar, AFAA Primary Certification is a widely recognized certification in the group fitness industry.
 You have to take the workshop and pass the written and practical exams to get your certification.
 You have to do continuing education to maintain your certification over time.
 Basically, it’s no joke.